Hip Roof vs Gable Roof: A Professional Comparison

 7. Solar Panel Installation

-Gable roofs offer more surface area for solar panels, making them a better choice if you plan to install renewable energy systems.
+Gable roofs provide a larger surface area for solar panels, making them a more suitable choice for those planning to install renewable energy systems.
 Hip roofs, with their sloping design, may have less available space for panels.

 8. Resale Value